devilbox/watcherd/README.md

 ### Examples

-By using [vhost_gen.py](https://github.com/devilbox/vhost-gen) (which will create nginx vhost config files), the following will be able to create new nginx vhosts on-the-fly, simply by adding or deleting folders in your main www directory.
+By using **[vhost_gen.py](https://github.com/devilbox/vhost-gen)** (which is capable of creating Nginx or Apache vhost config files for normal vhosts or reverse proxies), the following will be able to create new nginx vhosts on-the-fly, simply by adding or deleting folders in your main www directory.
 The trigger command will simply force nginx to reload its configuration after directory changes occured.

 ```shell
 # %n will be replaced by watcherd with the new directory name